 Business intelligence can be the product of AI algorithms, enriched data and/or amazing third party solutions.
 There are many vendors out there who offer scalable and affordable solutions that will fit your business, no matter the size.
 If a third party system is not in your budget right now, you can even gather a certain amount of this type of intelligence on your own.
 The overall goal is to build a data strategy and learn how to generate insights in an easy and understandable way.

 Your in-house transactions are data-rich and offer great opportunities for insight.
 These can be divided into owned data and externally sourced data.

 - Data from your website – What sort of traffic uses your website?
 Does it increase during certain times?
 Do you have a page to advertise your event services?

 - Social media insights – When are your posts being seen?
 Post during peak hours to maximize your impact.
-What sort of profile do your users have, is there some special way to appeal to them?
+What sort of profiles do your users have, is there some special way to appeal to them?

 - POS data (and any built-in reporting tools) – what sort of data aggregation or sorting can be carried out?
 Can you do any predictive analysis based on the insights you have gained in this way?